 looking at taking this on….I want to bring openness to the conversation; how do we bring this

 topic up while we talk about extending life as well?

 One other person who read it is actually a current patient; he also gave testimony about [the] interaction with this book.
 So patients who have active cancer are seeing this book as one of the roadmaps to finding peace in your own life as well.

-AJMC®: So it sounds like the book is a good way for physicians to start the conversation with patients—to open the door for those who are struggling with starting a conversation about the end of life.
+EBO: It sounds like the book is a good way for physicians to start the conversation with patients, to open the door for those who are struggling with beginning a conversation about the end of life.

-Patel: Absolutely.
-And one of the senior leaders of a large pharma company saw that and said, “Well, we want to have all of our leadership see this, because when we talk about issues across the country, we don’t talk about the poor quality of death.”
-If you look into the Institute of Medicine, they always say that the quality of death is not the best in the United States (Dying in America, 20151).
+PATEL: Absolutely.
+And one of the senior leaders of a large pharma company saw that and said, “We want to have all of our leadership see this, because when we talk about [these] issues across the country, we don’t talk about the poor quality of death.”
+If you look into the Institute of Medicine, they always say that the quality of death is not the best in the United States (Dying in America, 20152).

-Patel: I want everyone to know that you have a choice of living to this life to the fullest no matter what comes.
-What I don’t control is what way my finitude will reach me—whether I’ll be dying of cancer, heart disease, Alzheimer's, or kidney failure.
+PATEL: I want everyone to know that you have a choice of living this life to the fullest no matter what comes.
+What I don’t control is what way my finitude will reach me—whether I’ll be dying of cancer, heart disease, Alzheimer [disease], or kidney failure.
 What I can choose is, how do I react to that?
-What I cannot control is, what comes my way?
+What I cannot control is, what comes my way.
 The only thing that’s certain in my life is that I’m going to leave this world.
-From the day I am born, I’m counting one less day towards that horizon of finitude, and why can’t I be ready for that instead of kind of worrying about it?
-If I take the fear of the fear of death away that I can enjoy life to the fullest?
+From the day I am born, I’m counting one less day toward that horizon of finitude, and why can’t I be ready for that instead of worrying about it?
+If I take the fear of death away, I can enjoy life to the fullest.

 1. Bourg FC.
 One oncologist’s journey with a patient to the outcome we all face.
 Am J Manag Care.
 2020;(4 spec no):SP106-SP108. doi:10.37765/ajmc.2020.43004